apache/fury-site/docs/community/how_to_release.md

 - maven_artifact_number: the number for Maven staging artifacts, like 1001.
 Specifically, the maven_artifact_number can be found by searching "fory" on https://repository.apache.org/#stagingRepositories.

-### Build the source code of fory and release it to nexus
+### Manual staging: build the source code of fory and release it to nexus

+Skip this section when the CI workflow has already staged the JVM artifacts.

 #### Configure Apache Account Passwords